Richard-Gemmell/teensy4_i2c/documentation/i2c_design/i2c_timing_analysis.md

 * controlled entirely by the master device
 * t<sub>BUF</sub> does NOT behave as described in thd datasheet when BUSIDLE == 0
   * does NOT depend on FILTSDA
-  * behaviour is different when SDA_RISETIME > 1000 nanoseconds
+  * behaviour seems different when SDA_RISETIME > 1000 nanoseconds
-  * SDA latency calculattion does not match the datasheet
+  * calculation does not appear to involve SDA_LATENCY at all
   * the equations above were deduced by fitting measured results
 * if BUSIDLE > 0 then the t<sub>BUF</sub> is equal to the bus idle time